Matt-Cowen/GunnerDo/README.md

 To Do: This column housed tasks and user stories that had been identified but were awaiting development.

-In Progress: This column tracked tasks currently being worked on
+In Progress: This column tracked tasks currently being worked on.

 Complete: This column lists tasks that have been finished and are awaiting for review or testing, highlighting progress and maintaining a log of completed work.